 To be clear, your whole organization from top to bottom needs to adopt the Agile way of doing business.
 You can’t piecemeal this process.

 Some executives try to take a middle ground and make the development team Agile.
-Although this is better than nothing, you get full benefits of Agile only when the whole Organization is Agile.
+Although this is better than nothing, you get the full benefits of Agile only when the whole Organization is Agile.

 What is an Agile organization?